SIMRAMARY/Html-and-CSS-project/README.md

 # Html-project
 It is my first html project.
-I have designed a website for an earthmoving buisness to showcase service and contacr information.
+I have designed a website for an earthmoving buisness to showcase service and contact information.